-For permission to import goods specified in Schedule 8 (Regulation 5H of the PI Regulations) the written application must include:

-- importer's name and address; - full details of the product proposed for import; - supervising doctor's prescription, if applicable; - State/Territory Schedule 4 (prescription only medicine) licence number (if applicable); - depending on the nature of the goods and the intended purposes, further documentation or evidence may be required.

-11. Import authorisation is usually issued in the form of a permit, but may be by letter of authority.

-13. There is no deposit or advance payment requirement associated with the issue oflicences.
+- 10. For permission to import goods specified in Schedule 8 (Regulation 5H of the PI Regulations) the written application must include: - importer's name and address; - full details of the product proposed for import; - supervising doctor's prescription, if applicable; - State/Territory Schedule 4 (prescription only medicine) licence number (if applicable); - depending on the nature of the goods and the intended purposes, further documentation or evidence may be required. - 11.
+Import authorisation is usually issued in the form of a permit but may be by letter of authority. - 12.
+There is no licensing fee or administrative charge. - 13.
+There is no deposit or advance payment requirement associated with the issue of licences.

-14. Import permits may apply to one consignment only, or remain valid for successive consignments within a stated period (usually one year).

-15. There is no penalty for the non-utilisation of a permit or a portion of a permit.
+- 14. Import permits may apply to one consignment only or remain valid for successive consignments within a stated period (usually one year). - 15.
+There is no penalty for the non-utilisation of a permit or a portion of a permit.

-16. Permits are not transferable between importers.
+- 16. Permits are not transferable between importers. - 17.

-17. Conditions are not usually related to the quantity imported for substances named in Regulation 5A (1) of the PI Regulations.
 Permits issued for substances in Schedules 7A and Schedule 8 of the PI Regulations are subject to individual quantitative restrictions.
 However, there is no annual quota or annual quantitative restrictions applicable to these goods required under the legislation or under an international agreement.

-The quantitative restriction applies to individual importers as a condition of the import permit and is based on established need and enduse.
+The quantitative restriction applies to individual importers as a condition of the import permit and is based on established need and end use.